Guides

 • flake = "git+https://...#${hostname}" — each host selects its own nixosConfiguration output by hostname.
 One repository, many machines.

-• dates = "05:00" — staggered one hour after the CI runs at 04:00 UTC.
+• dates = "05:00" — staggered three hours after the CI runs at 02:00 UTC.
 This gives you a window to review the PR.
 If it is not merged yet, hosts simply rebuild from the current main (a no-op if nothing changed).

 • allowReboot = false — most NixOS services restart on switch.
 Set to true if you need kernel or initrd updates to take effect immediately.